-Yes, BSE students will receive funding for the expected length of the program.
-For the Qualification phase, a stipend of 1,450 Euros per month is provided; funding during the Dissertation Phase is normally provided through employment at one of the BSE’s member institutions.
+Yes, Berlin School of Economics students will receive funding for the expected length of the program.
+For the Qualification phase, a stipend of 1,450 Euros per month is provided; funding during the Dissertation Phase is normally provided through employment at one of the Berlin School of Economics’s member institutions.

 If you already have an external scholarship, we ask you to apply online like all other applicants.
 During the application process, you will be asked if you need funding.
 Please hit “Other sources of funding available” and specify the issuing institution and the duration of the scholarship.